Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Experimental Evaluation

 ~\cref{tab:fitting} reports the 3D reconstruction accuracy in terms of mean shape error (MSE) on artificially occluded test images from the CoMA dataset \cite{coma} for different approaches using the FLAME \cite{flame} topology.
 Across all occlusion types, our proposed global+local model reports the lowest MSE values.
 The large gap between FLAME (fitting) \cite{flame}, DECA \cite{deca} and our approach demonstrates the necessity of region-specific model fitting for occlusion robustness.

-Due to the lack of existing diverse 3D reconstruction approaches, we formulate three baselines to evaluate the diversity performance of \ourmethod{}: 1) fitting FLAME on the visible parts with an additional DPP loss on the occluded parts, 2) fitting our global+local model in the same way as (1), and 3) shape completions by sampling from the conditional latent distribution $p(\bm{z}|\bm{S}_m)$ and decoding them through Mesh-VAE's decoder.
-We report the quantitative metrics on the CoMA dataset \cite{coma} in ~\cref{tab:diversity}.
-Further, we report quantitative metrics on the CelebA dataset \cite{celeba} in ~\cref{tab:celeba_diversity} without the \textit{CSE} metric, due to the lack of groundtruth shape annotations.
-Across all occlusion types, the FLAME and the Global+Local based baselines report much higher \textit{CSE} and \textit{ASD-V,} and lower \textit{ASD-O} than \ourmethod{}.
-Though Mesh-VAE obtains lower \textit{CSE} than \ourmethod{}, it does so at the cost of reduced diversity in terms of \textit{ASD-O}.
-On the other hand, \ourmethod{} reports the lowest \textit{ASD-V}, the highest \textit{ASD-O}, and the second lowest \textit{CSE}, satisfying the three desired qualities mentioned earlier.
-This confirms our hypothesis that explicitly accounting for occlusions and explicitly optimizing for diversity can lead 3D reconstructions that are both more accurate (on visible regions) and more geometrically diverse (on occluded regions).
-Among the different occlusion types, we report the lowest \textit{CSE} as well as the highest \textit{ASD-O} for face-masks.
-This is consistent with the fact that human faces have higher variability in the mouth and nose regions, which our approach is able to learn and reproduce.
+Due to the lack of existing diverse 3D reconstruction approaches, we formulate four baselines to evaluate the diversity performance of \ourmethod{}: 1) fitting FLAME on the visible parts plus DPP loss on the occluded parts (FLAME+DPP), 2) replace FLAME in (1) with our global+local model (Global+Local+DPP), 3) fitting global+local model followed by shape completions by the Mesh-VAE as per the learned distribution $p(\bm{S}_c, \bm{z}|\bm{S}_m)$ (Global+Local+VAE), and 4) replacing the global+local model with FLAME\cite{flame} in \ourmethod{} (FLAME+VAE+DPP).
+We report the quantitative metrics in ~\cref{tab:diversity}.
+Across all occlusion types, FLAME+DPP and Global+Local+DPP report much higher \textit{CSE} and \textit{ASD-V,} and lower \textit{ASD-O} than \ourmethod{}.
+Though Global+Local+VAE obtains lower \textit{CSE} than \ourmethod{}, it does so at the cost of reduced diversity in terms of \textit{ASD-O}.
+FLAME+VAE+DPP reports better diversity metrics but at the cost of higher \textit{CSE} errors.
+On the other hand, \ourmethod{} reports the lowest \textit{ASD-V}, the highest \textit{ASD-O}, and the second-lowest \textit{CSE}, satisfying the three desired qualities mentioned earlier.
+These observations confirm our hypothesis that explicitly accounting for occlusions and optimizing for diversity can lead to 3D reconstructions that are both more accurate (on the visible regions) and more geometrically diverse (on the occluded regions).
+Among the different occlusion types, we report the highest \textit{ASD-O} for face-masks.
+These results are consistent with the fact that human faces have higher variability in the mouth and nose regions, which our approach is able to learn and reproduce.